China shuts transport, temples, Disneyland as virus toll rises to 25

 A National Australia Bank research team estimated China’s gross domestic product growth for the first quarter could be hit by about 1 percentage point.

-Reporting by Roxanne Liu, Judy Hua, Tony Munroe, and Ben Blanchard; Writing by Michael Perry; Editing by Simon Cameron-Moore
+Reporting by Roxanne Liu, Judy Hua, Tony Munroe, and Ben Blanchard; Writing by Michael Perry,; Robert Birsel; Editing by Simon Cameron-Moore